kubernetes/kubernetes/docs/design/networking.md

 ## Model and motivation

-Kubernetes deviates from the default Docker networking model.
+LMKTFY deviates from the default Docker networking model.
 The goal is for each pod to have an IP in a flat shared networking namespace that has full communication with other physical computers and containers across the network.
 IP-per-pod creates a clean, backward-compatible model where pods can be treated much like VMs or physical hosts from the perspectives of port allocation, networking, naming, service discovery, load balancing, application configuration, and migration.

 OTOH, dynamic port allocation requires supporting both static ports (e.g., for externally accessible services) and dynamically allocated ports, requires partitioning centrally allocated and locally acquired dynamic ports, complicates scheduling (since ports are a scarce resource), is inconvenient for users, complicates application configuration, is plagued by port conflicts and reuse and exhaustion, requires non-standard approaches to naming (e.g., etcd rather than DNS), requires proxies and/or redirection for programs using standard naming/addressing mechanisms (e.g., web browsers), requires watching and cache invalidation for address/port changes for instances in addition to watching group membership changes, and obstructs container/pod migration (e.g., using CRIU).
 NAT introduces additional complexity by fragmenting the addressing space, which breaks self-registration mechanisms, among other problems.